ExtremeROM/ExtremeROM_OnUpdate/README.md

 =============

-# NcX_OnUpdate
+# ExtremeROM_OnUpdate

-This repo contains the manifest and changelog files for the different supported variants Currently, the following devices are supported:
+This repo contains the manifest and changelog files for ExtremeROM for S20
-- Samsung Galaxy A52 4G (SM-A525F/M)
-- Samsung Galaxy A52s 5G (SM-A528B)
-- Samsung Galaxy A71 4G (SM-A715F)
-- Samsung Galaxy M52 (SM-M526B)